Domesticated plants and animals of Austronesia: Ficus tinctoria

 Ficus tinctoria, also known as coloring fig or hunchback fig, is a tree belonging to one of the species known as strangler figs. This is found in Malaysia, northern Australia and the islands of the South Pacific.

 Palms are favorable host species.
 The root systems of the coloring fig can join to be self-supporting, but the epiphyte usually drops if the host tree dies or rots.

 The small rust-brown fruit of the dye fig is the source of a red dye used in traditional fabric making in parts of Oceania and Indonesia.
 The fruit is also edible and an important food source in the low-lying atolls of Micronesia and Polynesia.

 Ficus variegata

 Ficus variegata, is a species of tropical fig found in various parts of Asia, Pacific islands and southeastern Australia.
 There are several names for this species, such as common red-stemmed fig, green-fruited fig and variegated fig.

+Hibiscus

+Hibiscus × rosa-sinensis, a common ornamental plant, was initially described from cultivated specimens collected from South Asia and Indonesia.
+Wild populations have never been found, thus its origin remained unresolved for almost 300 years.
+Various theories ascribe its origins to Southeast Asia, South Asia, China, the Indian Ocean Islands, East Africa, and even the Americas.

+A study in 2024 based on molecular and morphological data showed that it is a pre-colonial hybrid created in cultivation by Polynesians through a cross between Hibiscus cooperi and Hibiscus kaute.
+The parent species were originally from Vanuatu and Tahiti respectively.
+The natural distributions of the parents are more than 4000 km apart.
+H. kaute was important in Polynesian culture and medicine, which appears to have led to it being taken across the south Pacific in traditional canoes, where it eventually hybridized with H. cooperi.